 Lake Musconetcong (329 acres)

 We start this list of the biggest lakes in New Jersey with Lake Musconetcong.
-Lake Musconetcong is like that cool, off-the-radar spot that locals might not brag about too loudly for fear it’ll get overrun with out-of-towners.
-Sitting pretty at 329 acres, this lake straddles the border of Morris and Sussex counties and is a stone’s throw away from Hopatcong State Park.
-Originally crafted in the mid-19th century as the Stanhope Reservoir, Lake Musconetcong served as an additional water source for the Morris Canal – a waterway that was the GPS of its time for transporting coal and other goods.
+It covers an area of 329 acres, straddling the border of Morris and Sussex counties and being a stone’s throw away from Hopatcong State Park.
+Originally crafted in the mid-19th century as the Stanhope Reservoir, Lake Musconetcong served as an additional water source for the Morris Canal.

 Over time, as the canal fell out of use, the lake shifted from industrial MVP to recreational VIP.
 These days, Lake Musconetcong is where you go to drop a line and hope for a fishy nibble, paddle around in a kayak, or just chill on the shore.
-In the winter, when it’s colder than a polar bear’s toenails, ice fishing aficionados take to the frozen waters.
+And in the winter, when the temperatures drop, ice fishing aficionados take to the frozen waters.

 Green Pond (465 acres)

-Don’t let the name ‘pond’ fool you; New Jersey’s Green Pond is a 465-acre spring-fed glacial treasure that is more a lake than it is a pond.
-Located in Morris County, this lake has glacial origins and spring-fed sources which contribute to some of the clearest waters you could find in this part of the country.
+Don’t let the name ‘pond’ fool you; New Jersey’s Green Pond is a 465-acre spring-fed glacial lake and it ain’t no pond.
+Located in Morris County, this lake has glacial origins and spring-fed sources which are the reason for the lake having some of the clearest waters you could find in this part of the country.

 Interestingly, the lake used to be an iron mining hotbed in the 19th century, however, those days are long gone and today, it’s one of the most beautiful relaxation spots in New Jersey.
 In the summer, the lake also offers a lot of water activities and fishing (mainly for trout and bass).